 🎖Must see in Montenegro

-- Kotor: This historic Venetian town was built in the Bay of Kotor, a submerged river canyon at the Adriatic Sea.
+- Kotor: This historic Venetian town was built in the Bay of Kotor, a submerged river canyon in the Adriatic Sea.
 Both, the surroundings as well as Kotor itself are UNESCO World Heritage sites.
 And because of its beauty, Kotor attracts many tourists, especially cruise ship tourists.
 When traveling to Kotor, have a look at the cruise ship schedule.
 You can access Kotor via Tivat Airport within 10 min. drive.

 - Perast: In just a 15 min. drive by car or taxi (10 Euro) from Kotor, you can get to Perast.
 The idyllic village is located in the Bay of Kotor (Bokor Bay), with beautiful mountain and lake views, romantic waterfront restaurants, historic architecture, and hiking trails.
 You can reach Perast by bus and boat from Kotor, and if you rent a car and want to continue to Dubrovnik in Croatia, it is only a few hours away.

 - Sveti Stefan: Perast is already very picturesque but Sveti Stefan might be one of Europe's most beautiful places.
-The little islet was once a royal summer residence, dating back to the 15th century, and home to an old olive tree forest and historic palace.
+The little islet was once a royal summer residence, dating back to the 15th century, and home to an old olive tree forest and a historic palace.
 You can find pink pebble stone beaches on Sveti Stefan, which is just 40 min. drive from Kotor.

 - Cetinje: From Kotor, you can drive 40 min. by car or taxi and get to Cetinje.
 The old capital of Cetinje lies 670 m above sea level in the Cetinje plateau and is home to the president's residence and many national institutions.
 Cetinje is surrounded by limestone karst and is a great starting point to explore the Lovcen National Park (7 km).